 The women's car?

 Was it purely coincidental that there were some female owners of electric cars in Kristiania a hundred years ago?
-Or does this suggest that electric cars were seen as appropriate for women?
+Or does this indicate that electric cars were seen as appropriate for women?

-The numerical base is not large.
-In Kristiania, therefore, only three out of 30 electric passenger cars - ten percent - were registered to women in 1921.
-Nationwide, there were nine female owners the following year.
+The figures are not large.
+In Kristiania, only three out of 30 electric passenger cars – ten percent – were registered to women in 1921.
+Nationwide, the following year there were nine female owners.
 But that did not mean that the rest of the cars were registered to men.
-Over half of the electric passenger cars in Kristiania in 1921 were owned by companies or agencies such as Freia Chokoladefabrik, Schous Bryggeri and the Statens Provianteringsdirektorat.
+Over half of the electric passenger cars in Kristiania in 1921 were owned by companies or agencies such as Freia Chokoladefabrik, Schous Bryggeri and the Norwegian Provisions Directorate.

-Also, there may have been a difference between owning and driving the cars.
+Moreover, there may have been a difference between owning and driving the cars.
 Can we assume that some of the electric cars owned by men were mostly used by their wives or daughters?
-The advertisement for Severin Christian Anker Holth in 1919 may indicate that it was a lady who had "handled" the car that was to be sold.
+The advertisement by Severin Christian Anker Holth in 1919 may indicate that it was a woman who had "handled" the car that was to be sold.

-But it wasn't the case that women only drove electric cars either.
-In Kristiania, there were far more women who owned cars that ran on petrol.
+But it wasn't just women who drove electric cars.
+In Kristiania, far more women owned cars that ran on gasoline.
 For example, the city had a number of female taxi owners, and among the taxis there were no electric cars.

-In 1921, according to the Statistical Yearbook, there were 11,322 cars registered in Norway, of which 8,214 were passenger cars.
+According to the Statistical Yearbook, in 1921 there were 11,322 registered cars in Norway, of which 8,214 were passenger cars.
 The number of electric cars is uncertain, but was probably under 300.
 Some estimates were as high as 440 cars.

 A Milburn Electric outside the Steen & Strøm department store in Oslo.
-Both the car and the business were owned by wholesaler Christian Strøm.
-Photo: The National Library.
+Both the car and the store were owned by wholesaler Christian Strøm.
+Photo: National Library.

 Sources:

-Frode Weium is head of the Exhibitions and Collections Department at The Norwegian Museum of Science and Technology .
-He has a doctorate in history from NTNU.
+Frode Weium is Head of the Exhibition and Collections Department at The Norwegian Museum of Science and Technology .
+He holds a PhD in history from NTNU.

 The Norwegian Museum of Science and Technology participates in the Museum Network for Women's History.
 In the network project "Now it's starting again", the goal has been to highlight women's perspectives in museums.